bread.

 a very complex question. lots of different opinions and answers. to help answer it I talked to a few millers and bakers to hear their points of view and experiences on it (conversation coming soon).

-lille bakery (the purple wheat loaf will forever be my favourite)
+lille bakery (the purple wheat loaf will forever be my favourite!)

 sinne gas baggeri